Aspergillosis and pelvic health

 - an unexplained pain or lump in your tummy

 Key rules for preventing constipation are: eating enough fibre (although eating a diet too high in fibre can increase bloating and discomfort), drinking 6-8 glasses of water a day and exercising regularly.
-If possible, try to remove any medication that causes constipation from your diet.
+Discuss with your doctor or pharmacist to see if any of your medications may be affecting your bowel habits.
 You can check your stool using the Bristol stool chart – ideally it will between 3 and 4.

 If you are experiencing constipation or diarrhoea often, and it’s affecting your day to day life, make sure to see your doctor.
 Do not be embarrassed – these are common problems, and they will have dealt with many cases before.
 It may be useful to fill in a bowel diary for a few days to take with you.
 You can download one of these below.